rgayle04/Detectron2-Droplet-Detector/README.md

     -pip install pandas
     -pip install numpy
     -pip install opencv-python
-    (There maybe be more depencies missing to use the detector)
+    (There maybe be more dependencies missing to use the detector)

 #